amychurchwell/space-age/README.md

-# .★ Super Galactic Age Calculator ★.
+# .★:space_invader: Super Galactic Age Calculator :space_invader:★.
 #### January 5, 2018.
 Amy Churchwell.

 A solar year lasts 365 days on planet Earth.
-However, the length of a solar year varies from planet to planet.
+However, the length of a solar year varies from planet to planet. :alien:

-Write an application that determines a user’s age based on a planet’s solar years.
+An application that determines a user’s age based on a planet’s solar years.

 ## Objectives